 Being put behind bars is devastating, no matter who you are.
 Knowing that your freedom is limited and that you are missing out on what life had to offer can understandably make you lose hope.
 In Ohio, however, inmates may be able to earn early release from prison through a system known as "judicial release."
 If the inmate meets the requirements and a judge approves the request, then judicial release may be used.
 In order to request a judicial release, you must:

 Remember: Only certain offenders are eligible.
 Read below for more information and be sure to discuss your case with an Ohio judicial release attorney from The Meranda Law Firm LTD today!

 Do you know someone in prison who might be eligible to leave early?
 Wouldn’t you like to know if you could see them again sooner?
-Contact our Columbus criminal defense attorneys from The Meranda Law Firm LTD today for more information about the judicial release process!
+Contact our Columbus, OH criminal defense attorneys from The Meranda Law Firm LTD today for more information about the judicial release process!

 The judicial release process can be quite complicated and surrounded with red tape.
 Applications will be met with heavy scrutiny and it may be necessary to back your statements with a lawyer who can make sense of the rules.
 Additionally, if you apply but do not give solid reasons as to why you should be allowed judicial release, then it is unlikely that your request will be granted.
 With the help of a criminal defense attorney from our firm, we could construct an intelligent, reasonable argument on your behalf.

 Some aspects of judicial release are quite intricate, including those involving: